iqapps/WebCam_ImageProcessing/README.md

 I have, through the years, worked professioally with each of the following languages for at least 5 years:

-Assembler, Perl, Unix BSD Shell, Visual Basic, Delphi, Javascript, C# and more.
+Assembler, Forth, Perl, Unix BSD Shell, Many basic dialects, mostly Visual Basic, Delphi, Javascript, C#, SQL, and more.

 Languages I have avoided, mostly on purpose, are Python, PHP, C and C++.
 I think Python and PHP are terrible in syntax, but it is quite impressive what can be made with phyton, but this still dont make Python attractive to me.